rantsandruse/pytorch_lstm_01intro/README.md

    is well illustrated in [this blog post by Lei Mao](https://leimao.github.io/blog/Cross-Entropy-KL-Divergence-MLE/) .

-### Quick house-keeping notes:
+## Quick house-keeping notes:
 1. The quick example (see [main_example.py](https://github.com/rantsandruse/pytorch_lstm_01intro/blob/main/main_example.py)) suggests two alternatives for feeding in data.
 The first solution allows for feeding individual words sequentially.
 The second one allows you to provide all the inputs in one tensor.
 I would personally recommend the second one.
 2. The main improvements/changes from the original tutorial are shown in [main.py](https://github.com/rantsandruse/pytorch_lstm_01intro/blob/main/main.py)

-   a.
-I added code to read from an .csv file instead of hard coding the input data inline.
+   - I added code to read from an .csv file instead of hard coding the input data inline.

-   b.
-I used a *seqs_to_dictionary* function instead of hard code for tag_to_ix dictionary.
+   - I used a *seqs_to_dictionary* function instead of hard code for tag_to_ix dictionary.

-   c.
-I added a demonstration of the relationship between NLL loss and Cross entropy loss
+   - I added a demonstration of the relationship between NLL loss and Cross entropy loss

-   d.
-I implemented very basic "train" and "test" functions.
+   - I implemented very basic "train" and "test" functions.

-   e.
-I added an example of inference for non-training data.
+   - I added an example of inference for non-training data.

-### What's next
+## What's next
 In the next tutorial, I will show the how's and why's of training an LSTM tagger in mini-batches.

-### Further reading
+## Further reading
 1. [Numerical instability of softmax](https://medium.com/swlh/are-you-messing-with-me-softmax-84397b19f399)
 2. [Numerical trick for softmax](https://www.xarg.org/2016/06/the-log-sum-exp-trick-in-machine-learning/)
 3. [Maximum likehood estimate](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/MIT18_05S14_Reading10b.pdf)